 One of Gupta's criticisms, which has already been present in the literature, is that not all classical laws of logic are valid in fixed points.
-Eg. for a language containing the Liar, the logical law $\forall x \text{ not}(T(x) \text{ and not}T(x))$ is undetermined in each fixed point of the SK3 semantics (if we choose the Liar for x, we get the undetermined sentence).
+E.g., for a language containing the Liar, the logical law $\forall x \text{ not}(T(x) \text{ and } not T(x))$ is undetermined in each fixed point of the SK3 semantics (if we choose the Liar for x, we get the undetermined sentence).
 But since the analysis of paradoxes cannot avoid the presence of sentences that have no classical truth value, the analysis naturally leads to a three-valued language for which we cannot expect the logical laws of a two-valued language to apply.
 However, the SK3 semantics is maximally adapted to the two-valued logic: the logical truths of the two-valued logic are always true in SK3 when they are determined.
-Furthermore, the transition to final semantics definitely solves this problem because that semantics is two-valued.
+Furthermore, the transition to the final semantics definitely solves this problem because that semantics is two-valued, and $\forall x \text{ not}(T(x) \text{ and not } T(x))$ is true in this semantics.

-A somewhat more inconvenient situation is that $\forall x \text{ not}(\mathbf{T}(x) \text{ and not } \mathbf{T}(x))$ , like other logical laws, is not true in the minimal fixed point even when there is no the Liar like or the Truth-teller like sentences.
-Namely, then the stated logical law is not true for its own sake - in order to determine its truth, the truth of all sentences, including itself, must be examined.
-In this way it can be seen that it is an ungrounded sentence, i.e. undetermined in MIFPSK3.
+A somewhat more inconvenient situation is that $\forall x \text{ not}(T(x) \text{ and } dx)$ not T(x), like other logical laws, is not true in the minimal fixed point even when there is not the Liar like or the Truth-teller like sentences.
+Namely, then the stated logical law is not true for its own sake-to determine its truth, the truth of all sentences, including itself, must be examined.
+In this way it can be seen that it is an ungrounded sentence, i.e., undetermined in MIFPSK3.
 But in LIFPSK3, it is true.
 We can easily check this by trying to give it a classic truth value.
-Namely, in order to examine its truth, we must examine whether the condition not(T(x) and not T(x)) is valid for each sentence x.
+Namely, to examine its truth, we must examine whether the condition not(T(x)) and not T(x) is valid for each sentence x.
 Since we assume that language has no paradoxical sentences, it is only necessary to examine whether this is true of the law itself.
 If the law is false, then this condition is true of the law, so the law itself is true: we get a contradiction.
-Thus the law must be true, and it is easy to show that this value does not lead to contradiction.
+Thus, the law must be true, and it is easy to show that this truth value does not lead to contradiction.
 Since the procedure of determining a truth value has assigned a unique truth value to this logical law, it is true in LIFPSK3.
 It means that this Gupta's critique turns into an argument for LIFPSK3.

-The second type of critique seeks to show that some quite intuitive considerations about the concept of truth are inconsistent with the fixed points of SK3 semantics.
-Gupta constructed the following example in [Gupta, 1982] (Gupta's paradox).
-Let us have the following statements of persons A i B: A says:
+The second type of Gupta's critique seeks to show that some quite intuitive considerations about the concept of truth are inconsistent with the fixed points of SK3 semantics.
+Gupta constructed the following example in (Gupta 1982) (Gupta's paradox).
+Let us have the following statements of persons A i B:

+A says:

 - (a1) Two plus two is three. (false)

 - (a2) Snow is always black. (false)

-- (a3) Everything B says is true. ( )
+- (a3) Everything B says is true. ()

-- (a4) Ten is a prime number. (false )
+- (a4) Ten is a prime number. (false)

-- (a5) Something B says is not true. ( )
+- (a5) Something B says is not true. ()